Mr Dennis Molloy

 How long does recovery take after ACL reconstruction surgery?

-Recovery takes time and requires a structured rehabilitation programme.
+Recovery takes time and involves a structured rehabilitation programme.

-Many people use crutches for the first one to two weeks.
-Physiotherapy usually begins soon after surgery to help restore movement and strengthen the knee.
+You may need crutches for the first one to two weeks.
+Physiotherapy usually starts soon after surgery to help restore movement and strength.

-Daily activities such as walking and desk based work may resume within several weeks.
-More demanding activity takes longer.
+You can often return to daily activities such as walking and desk based work within several weeks.
+More demanding activity will take longer.

-Return to sport or high impact exercise often takes six to nine months, depending on your progress and the advice of your physiotherapy team.
+Return to sport or high impact exercise usually takes six to nine months, depending on your progress.

 What aftercare is provided following ACL reconstruction surgery?

-Follow up appointments are arranged with your consultant to monitor healing and recovery.
+You will have follow up appointments with your consultant to monitor your recovery.

-Physiotherapy is an essential part of aftercare and helps rebuild strength, balance, and movement in the knee.
-Your care team will guide you through each stage of rehabilitation.
+Physiotherapy is an important part of your aftercare and supports strength, balance, and movement in your knee.
+You will be guided through each stage of rehabilitation.

 Are there alternatives to ACL reconstruction surgery?

-Some people manage ACL injuries without surgery, particularly if their knee remains stable during daily activities.
+You may be able to manage your ACL injury without surgery if your knee remains stable during daily activities.

-Surgery may be recommended if the knee continues to give way, if there are additional injuries in the knee, or if you wish to return to sports that involve pivoting or sudden changes in direction.
+Surgery may be recommended if your knee continues to give way or if you want to return to sports that involve turning or sudden changes in direction.